luissilva1044894/hirez-api-docs/api/api-parameter-details.md

 ### Realm Royale

+There are multiple Classes in Realm Royale.

+Each one has its own unique abilities and fighting style.
+Each class has a unique passive bonus, movement ability, and 4 special abilities.<br/>Additionally each class can craft a unique weapon at the forge.

 <details markdown="1">
 <summary>Classes</summary>

-There are multiple Classes in Realm Royale.
-Each one has its own unique abilities and fighting style.<br/><br/>Each class has a unique passive bonus, movement ability, and 4 special abilities.<br/>Additionally each class can craft a unique weapon at the forge.

-There are currently 4 playable classes:
+There are currently 4 playable classes in the game:
 <table>
 	<tr><th>ID</th><th>Name</th><th>In-Game Name</th><th>Image</th></tr>
 	<tr><td>2285</td><td>Male Tank</td><td>Warrior</td><td><img src="./../_assets/realm-royale/class-warrior.png" height="64" width="64"/></td></tr>